-Jacks or Better is the predecessor of most video poker variations and the game of Aces and Faces is hardly an exception to this rule.
-The game largely follows the same rules as it, too, is based on five-card draw and the objective of the players is to obtain at least a pair of Jacks in order to collect a payout.
-What further adds to the thrill of playing Aces and Faces are the extra payouts granted to players upon forming Four of a Kind hands that contain four Aces or other face cards like Jacks, Queens, or Kings.
+Jacks or Better is the predecessor of most video poker variations, and the game of Aces and Faces is no exception.
+The game largely follows the same rules, as it too is based on five-card draw, and the players’ objective is to obtain at least a pair of Jacks in order to collect a payout.
+What further enhances the thrill of playing Aces and Faces is the extra payout awarded to players for forming Four of a Kind hands containing four Aces or other face cards such as Jacks, Queens or Kings.

-The alterations in the payouts for these high-ranking Four of a Kind hands are not that substantial but still, they impact both the game’s house edge and the optimal strategy of play.
-In the following article, we explain the basic rules of Aces and Faces, the ranking of hands and their corresponding payouts as well as the basic strategy which will increase beginners’ chances of securing a payout.
+The alterations in the payouts for these high-ranking Four of a Kind hands are not substantial, but they still affect both the game’s house edge and the optimal strategy.
+In the following article, we explain the basic rules of Aces and Faces, the ranking of hands and their corresponding payouts, as well as the basic strategy that will increase beginners’ chances of securing a payout.

 The Basics of Aces and Faces

-Aces and Faces is present in the gaming libraries of all respected online casinos and is usually available in both single-hand and multi-hand formats.
-Being a derivative of the ever-popular Jacks or Better, Aces and Faces is played with a full deck, containing all 52 cards.
+Aces and Faces features in the gaming libraries of all reputable online casinos and is usually available in both single-hand and multi-hand formats.
+Being a derivative of the ever-popular Jacks or Better, Aces and Faces is played with a full deck containing all 52 cards.
 There are no wild cards or jokers in play.

-The game starts with players adjusting the size of the stake they wish to make by using the buttons at the bottom of the base-game screen.
-Similarly to the majority of video poker variations, the number of credits one can wager per hand ranges between one and five, with the option to select from different coin denominations.
+The game starts with players adjusting the size of the stake they wish to make by using the buttons at the bottom of the base game screen.
+Similar to the majority of video poker variations, the number of credits one can wager per hand ranges between one and five, with the option to select from different coin denominations.
 One can also conveniently stake the maximum number of credits by hitting the Bet Max button.

-Once players have adjusted and placed their bets, five cards will be dealt to them at random.
-The aim is to make the optimal decision as to which cards to hold and which ones to throw away so that you can form the strongest possible hand and net a higher payout.
-The discards will then be replaced with new cards, which are randomly dealt from the top of the remaining deck.
-Please note that the rules allow for players to keep or discard all five cards their opening hand consists of.
+Once players have adjusted and placed their bets, five cards are dealt to them at random.
+The aim is to make the optimal decision as to which cards to hold and which to discard so that they can form the strongest possible hand and secure a higher payout.
+The discards are then replaced with new cards randomly dealt from the top of the remaining deck.
+Please note that the rules allow players to keep or discard all five cards in their opening hand.

-If the draw has resulted in a qualifying hand, the players will be automatically awarded a payout which depends on the hand’s strength.
-The amount won and the winning hand will also be highlighted in the paytable.
-The good news is in video poker, there is an optimal way to play any hand you are dealt on the basis of what combination offers you the highest expected value.
-As a general rule, players are also advised to bet the maximum number of credits per hand.
+If the draw results in a qualifying hand, the players are automatically awarded a payout, the size of which depends on the hand’s strength.
+The amount won and the winning hand are also highlighted in the paytable.
+The good news is that in video poker there is an optimal way to play any hand you are dealt, based on the combination that offers the highest expected value.
+As a general rule, players are advised to bet the maximum number of credits per hand.

-The hand that offers the highest possible payout is naturally the Royal Flush which pays 500 credits on one-coin bets, but the profits skyrocket to 4,000 credits for maximum, five-coin bets.
-Note that hitting a Royal Flush is a rare occurrence as it happens only once per every 40,000 hands or so.
+The hand that offers the highest possible payout is, naturally, the Royal Flush, which pays 500 credits on one-coin bets, but the profits skyrocket to 4,000 credits for maximum five-coin bets.
+Note that hitting a Royal Flush is a rare occurrence, happening only once in every 40,000 hands or so.
 Despite that, playing five credits per round is recommended because the Royal Flush accounts for a substantial part of players’ long-term payback percentage.

 Paytable and Hand Rankings in Aces and Faces